My Next Hop Blog

 Google behavioral questions often focus on General Cognitive Ability and Googleyness — which in practice means demonstrating intellectual curiosity, collaborative problem-solving, and comfort with ambiguity.
 A strong Google story shows how you identified a non-obvious issue, brought others into the solution, and maintained clarity when the path was unclear.
 The result matters, but the reasoning quality matters more.

-Meta interviews on dimensions like Move Fast, Long-Term Impact, and Be Bold.
-A strong Meta story often shows a calculated risk: a decision you made despite uncertainty, why you made it, and what you learned.
+Meta interviews on dimensions like Move Fast, Long-Term Impact, and Build Awesome Things.
+A strong Meta story often shows a calculated risk: a decision you made despite uncertainty, why you made it, and what you learned, or a moment you pushed for the more ambitious, higher-craft version of a solution instead of the safe one.
 Meta values candidates who move quickly without waiting for perfect information.
 A story where you built consensus over six months before taking action is not a strong signal for Move Fast.

 Across all three companies, the weakest behavioral answers have two common patterns: vague results ('the project was successful') and passive action ('I was part of a team that').
 Your story must be specific about outcome — metrics, timelines, feedback — and specific about what you personally did, not what the team achieved collectively.